danmou/onenote_export/README.md

 The first time you do it, you will also have to accept that the app can read your OneNote notes.
 (This does not give any third parties access to your data, as long as you don't share the client id and secret you created on the Azure portal).
 After this, go back to the terminal to follow the progress.

+## Output
+The notebooks will each become a subdirectory of the `output` folder, with further subdirectories for the sections within each notebook and the pages within each section.
+Each page is a directory containing the HTML file `main.html` and two directories `images` and `attachments` (if necessary) for the images and attachments.
+Any sub-pages will be subdirectories within this one.

 ## Note
 Microsoft limits how many requests you can do within a given time period.
 Therefore, if you have many